-Improving Your FICO Score for Home Ownership
+Ways to Raise Your FICO Score for Home Buying

 • Types of Credit — Do you have a healthy mix of loans and credit cards?

-• Payment History — How many late payments have you made?
+• Payment History — How many months do you make late payments?

-• Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+• Credit to Debt Ratio — How much do you owe versus your available credit?

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.